Dehesht-e Olya

-Dehesht-e Olya (دهشت عليا, also Romanized as Dehesht-e ‘Olyā; also known as Dehesht) is a village in Miankuh Rural District, Chapeshlu District, Dargaz County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 358, in 84 families.
+Dehesht-e Olya (دهشت عليا) (Note: Also romanized as Dehesht-e ‘Olyā; also known as Dehesht) is a village in Miankuh Rural District of Chapeshlu District in Dargaz County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 358 in 84 households.
+The following census in 2011 counted 310 people in 81 households.
+The 2016 census measured the population of the village as 332 people in 95 households.